SVCE-ACM/A-December-of-Algorithms/README.md

 ###  **December 8 - Singular-Plural**
 - **Problem**
-  - Returns the singular or plural form of any regular nouns based on the input number.
+  - Returns the singular or plural form of any regular noun based on the input number.
   - If `num` is either `-1 or 1`, return the singular form of the word.
 If `num` is any other number, return the plural form.
   - Also if both the arguments are strings, output the singular and plural word from the input given.
   - `Optional:` To spice things up, use a dictionary file to compare give the appropriate outputs.
 Therefore this will cover Irregular nouns in it too.